Welcome to our special newsletter edition for Plastic Free July! What's a better month to talk about freedom from plastic than July?

 🎯 Action step 2 of 4: LISTEN — we'll watch a short video or listen to a podcast to further expand on our topic.

-Okay, I thought I KINDA knew how plastic is made but turns out my knowledge is basic-er than basic.
-Thanks to this 6-minute National Geographic video, I know now what a huge role Big Oil plays.
+How is plastic made?
+Thanks to this 6-minute National Geographic video, we now know what a huge role Big Oil plays.

-I'll share the first four steps on how plastic is made so you can see for yourself who's implicated in our plastic pandemic and who stands to win the most.
-This is important info especially if we want to get involved in local policy and environmental advocacy and make real, lasting change.
+Most synthetic plastic is made from crude oil and natural gas.
+AKA fossil fuels!
+Here are the first four steps on how plastic is made, so you can see for yourself who's implicated in our plastic pandemic and who stands to win the most.
+This is important information, especially if we want to get involved in local policy and environmental advocacy and make real, lasting change.

-The Nat Geo video also comes with solutions, briefly introducing natural plastics (did you know that's a thing?) and bioplastics.
+The National Geographic video also comes with solutions, briefly introducing natural plastics (did you know that's a thing?) and bioplastics.
 There is hope!

 🏁 Checkpoint: This is the end of action step 2 of 4: LISTEN.